rfmac/Project-1/README.md

 The project funtions utilizing api calls to Wikipedia.
 Bootstrap is implemented for cross device functionality and the searched for information is stored in Firebase.

 Built With
-HTML
+HTML,
-CSS
+CSS,
 Javascript

 Authors
-Shelley Pasternak
+Shelley Pasternak,
-Jacob Walton
+Jacob Walton,
-Cody Plunkett
+Cody Plunkett,
-Russell MacDougall
+Russell MacDougall,
 Juan Aguilar

 Acknowledgments